Zhu-lele/AI-4-SSDmarine/README.md

 MM-GCN/ - Contains the MM-GCN model implementation.

-Applicability_Domain/ - Includes the code for applicability domain representation.
+Applicability_Domain/ - Includes the code for applicability domain characterization of the MM-GCN model.

 Dataset/ - Stores input data for training and validation of the MM-GCN model.

-**Contact**

-For any questions, please contact zhu_lll@mail.dlut.edu.cn.